pact-foundation/pact-js/README.md

 ## Tutorial (60 minutes)

-Learn everything in Pact JS in 60 minutes: https://github.com/pact-foundation/pact-workshop-js
+Learn everything in Pact JS in 60 minutes: https://github.com/pact-foundation/pact-workshop-js.

+The workshop takes you through all of the key concepts using a React consumer and an Express API.

 ## Examples